Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 You just become good friends, and the sexual chemistry is gone, the passion is gone, because the depolarization occurred.
 That’s the basis of it and that’s why it’s so important to think about that.
 There’s an episode of Black Mirror, it’s an early season, and it’s one that, in the episode, they think about the future.
 In the future, the sexes would be equal opportunists in the mating game.
 So, the computer spits out a pairing and you have to play this pairing or the police are going to come and catch you.

 You have to go to the bar and meet your date that the computer set up for you.
 And when you both swipe on your phones, it tells you the expiry date.
-They show that the females are just hooking up the same as the males, because in the future, everyone’s equal in the sense that they all want to have sex and have casual sex until the computer tells them, “You are now in a relationship” and then you can be allowed to open up real things.
+They show that the females are just hooking up the same as the males, because in the future, everyone’s equal in the sense that they all want to have sex and have casual sex until the computer tells them, “You are now in a relationship” and then you can be allowed to open up feelings.